 He particularly suggested the provision of fast, free internet connectivity within lounges at the airport, explaining that the era of passengers sitting for long without internet access is long gone.

 He insisted that the functionality of the Lagos Murtala Muhammed International Airport (LOS) must be fully explored, and urged the management to invest in facilities that would drive more passenger traffic to the airfield.

 “The Murtala Mohammed International Airport is an important asset, not only to the Federal Government but also to Lagos State.
 The strategic use of this airport should necessitate that need for us to fully harness the asset and make it a bubbling destination” emphasized the governor.

-November 2020 Lagos Blue Line Rail project, Nigeria: Mile-2 to National Theatre section over 98% complete
+Lagos Blue Line Rail project, Nigeria: Mile-2 to National Theatre section over 98% complete

-Mile-2 to National Theatre section which is Phase II and III of the Lagos Blue Line Rail project, an urban rail system being developed and under construction in Lagos Nigeria is now over 98% complete.
+Mile-2 to the National Theatre section which is Phase II and III of the Lagos Blue Line Rail project, an urban rail system being developed and under construction in Lagos Nigeria is now over 98% complete.
 This is according to China Civil Engineering Construction Corporation (CCECC), the contractor for the design and construction of the Light Rail.

-The contractor also mentioned that four stations had been completed so far as well as other elements such as the tracks works, while work was still ongoing on the 4th phase between the National Theatre and Marina Bridge.
+The contractor also mentioned that four stations had been completed so far as well as other elements such as the track works, while work was still ongoing on the 4th phase between the National Theatre and Marina Bridge.
 They explained that some areas of the project platform were elevated for example from Iganmu to Marina, while some others were on the ground in the middle of the Lagos-Badagry Expressway.